Muskegon, Michigan: Parks and recreation

+Pere Marquette Beach is the largest free public beach on the eastern shore of Lake Michigan.
+Windsurfing, kite boarding competitions, and professional volleyball tournaments are held there.
+Its quartz sand beach is expansive and bordered by large sand dunes.
+The beach area is popular with cyclists, runners, and hikers, and families.
+It faces to the west so sunsets are remarkable.

+Muskegon Lakeshore Bike Trail allows for biking along the shores of Muskegon Lake to Lake Michigan, with two trails for bike paths, one on the east side of Muskegon and the other along the north side, which northerly connects to other trails, such as the Hart-Montague Bike Trail, making it possible to bike from Muskegon to Hart, Michigan, without ever leaving a bike trail.

 Muskegon State Park has a Winter Sports Complex that features ice fishing, cross-country skiing, ice skating, and a luge track.
 P.J.
 Hoffmaster State Park has many sand dunes as well as two campgrounds and a public beach.

-Pere Marquette Beach is the largest free public beach on the western shore of Lake Michigan.
-Windsurfing, kite boarding competitions, and professional volleyball tournaments are held there.
-Its quartz sand beach is a Clean Beaches Counsel-certified beach.
-The beach area is popular with cyclists, runners, and hikers, and sand dunes border the beach to the east.

-Muskegon Lake is a first-class walleye fishery and has many other freshwater species, including lake perch.
-Lake Michigan hosts large numbers of coho and Chinook salmon, steelhead, brown trout, lake perch, and other game fish.

-Sailing and recreational boating are major summer pastimes, with local services and marinas for boats of all sizes.

-Muskegon Lakeshore Bike Trail allows for biking along the shores of Muskegon Lake to Lake Michigan, with two trails for bike paths, one on the east side of Muskegon and the other along the north side, which northerly connects to other trails, such as the Hart-Montague Bike Trail, making it possible to bike from Muskegon to Hart, Michigan, without ever leaving a bike trail.

 Michigan's Adventure, the largest amusement park in the state, is in Muskegon County, a few miles north of the city of Muskegon.
 Michigan's Adventure features a midway with roller coasters, other rides, amusements, and a full water park.

 Muskegon Country Club was founded in 1908 and features a course design by Tom Bendelow and a course redesign by Donald Ross.

 Government

 The city operates under a Commission-Manager form of local government.
-The seven-member city commission consists of four commissioners elected via a ward system and two commissioners elected at large.
-The mayor is also elected at large and serves on the city commission.
+A seven-member city commission, comprising a mayor and six commissioners, serves as the legislative and executive branch.
+Four commissioners are elected from wards, while two commissioners are elected at large.
+The mayor is also elected at large and serves as chairman of the commission.
 The city commission hires a city manager to manage the daily operations of the city.